jstrot/dot-config-nvim/README.md

 ## Clone the repository to setup your initial Neovim config

-Before starting, if you already have a prior Neovim configuration directory (`~/.config/nvim`), you move it aside first:
+Before starting, if you already have a prior Neovim configuration directory (`~/.config/nvim`), you must move it aside first:

 ```sh
 mv -T ~/.config/nvim ~/.config/nvim.bak